plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 'Respect' then -- in this case -- is really just a social nicety layered on top of a shit sandwich.
 It really means I'm supposed to agree with someone else's worldview, like it or not, no discussion necessary.
-That's not very nice.

-So you think I should respect your personal pronouns?
+And "Thank you Sir, may I have another?"[^1]

+"Why are you making such a big of a deal out of this?
+Times change.
+Language changes.
+It's like you're some kind of linguistic Luddite.
+Get with the times, man.
+Respect a person's personal pronouns.
+Why don't you just be _nice?_"

+[long pause]

-I think you should go fuck yourself.
+Why don't you go fuck yourself?

+[^1]: History of the phrase "Thank you sir, may I have another" http://answers.google.com/answers/threadview?id=351627